-5. Gather at least 12 months of clinical records—Back pain conditions like DDD are known for improving with time, so you’ll need as much evidence as possible that yours is a long-term condition.
+5. Gather at least 12 months of clinical records—Back pain conditions like DDD are known for improving with time, so you’ll need as much evidence as possible that yours is a long-term condition without pain relief.
 Work with your doctor to pull all of these records together.

-6. Make sure you have imaging results—Quality of your medical records is going to be very important in your case, and one of the only ways to prove that your DDD is debilitating is to include imaging tests: MRIs, CT scans, and x-rays of your back.
+6. Make sure you have imaging results—Quality of your medical records is going to be very important in your case, and one of the only ways to prove that your DDD is debilitating is to include imaging tests: MRIs, CT scans, and x-rays of your back or herniated disc.
 Blood work or clinical notes from licensed physicians, orthopedists, or neurologists will also be helpful.

 7. Do a straight-leg test with your doctor—Testing positively on this test while sitting and lying down is a major indicator that your case deserves to be approved.
 And it’s a very simple test.
 All you have to do is lift up a straight leg 30 to 70 degrees and tell your doctor when you feel pain in your back.

 8. Keep your family and friends in the loop—Disability examiners often call friends and family members of claimants to ask questions about their daily activities.
 So when you’re in the application process make sure that those close to you know the details of what you can and can’t do.
 If they know, they’ll be able to share helpful insights with your examiner.